523333333/quantile_pooling/README.md

 # quantile pooling

-This repository contains the PyTorch implementation of the quantile pooling layer as described in the paper "Stacking Deep Set Networks and Pooling by Quantiles" by [Chen et al.](https://openreview.net/forum?id=Lgq1E92h1U).
+This repository contains the CUDA & PyTorch implementation of the quantile pooling layer as described in the paper "Stacking Deep Set Networks and Pooling by Quantiles" by [Chen et al.](https://openreview.net/forum?id=Lgq1E92h1U).

 ```
 @inproceedings{chenstacking,